Undergraduate study in Mathematics

 - Comprehension of abstract concepts

 Studying Mathematics will open you up to skills that are highly valued in the business, financial, industrial, social and academic worlds.

-Studying a Bachelor of Science (BSc) majoring in Mathematics, from 2019
+The Bachelor of Science (BSc) majoring in Mathematics

 The Mathematics major offers a solid grounding in both pure and applied mathematics.
 You’ll study a range of concepts and theories, as well as analytical, computational and modelling tools that you can apply to areas as diverse as the biological sciences, information and physical sciences, economics, engineering and finance.

-From 2019 you can choose whether to keep your Mathematics major general, or whether to take one of the two pathways in Mathematics in order to focus your major:
+You can choose whether to keep your Mathematics major general or to take one of the two pathways in Mathematics in order to focus your major:

 - Applied Mathematics: The study of mathematical methods that can be used to understand problems in a wide range of sciences, engineering, finance, and other industries.